Saturday at the World Cup: Can Argentina bounce back? France play Denmark

 Despite his passing, Maradona remains very much present in the minds of Argentina fans and players.
 Many continue to wear his jersey, sing about his "Hand of God" goal against England in the quarter-finals of the 1986 World Cup and furiously debate whether comparisons to Lionel Messi are even appropriate.

 Messi, possibly in his final World Cup at 35, converted a penalty kick in the Saudi Arabia defeat.
-The Argentina captain described it as a huge blow and pledged that they would regroup for their Group C match against Mexico on Saturday.
+The Argentina captain described it as a huge blow and pledged that they would regroup for their Group C match against Mexico.

 Messi had told FIFA ahead of the Qatar tournament that it was "strange, different" not to see Maradona in the tribunes or the "people going crazy when he appears."
 He said he felt Maradona would always "be present somewhere."